Codeception/Codeception/docs/05-UnitTesting.md

 * _Stub::makeEmpty_ - generates class and replaces all it's methods with dummies.
 * _Stub::makeEmptyExcept_ - good for creating stub to test current method.
 Uses dummies for all methods except one, set in second parameter.
 * _Stub::factory_ - creates several stubs in array.
 * _Stub::copy_ - copies one object.
 This method can work with any class, not only stubs.
-By second parameter you can redefines properties of a copy.
+By second parameter you can set new property values in a copy.

 For UserController we redefine all it's method except tested one with dummies.
 For $db property which is supposed to be DbConnector (Database class) instance we redefine it's 'find' method.
 Depending on parameter it is supposed to return User model or null.